meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform-gcp-manually.md

 Finally configure the table id containing the exported carbon data in the meshPlatform configuration.

+> Setting up GCP Big Query Transfer configuration will execute the transfer job on behalf of the user setting up
+> the transfer config.
+The user must therefore grant permission to the big query service to access their account.
+> This is a [limitation](https://cloud.google.com/bigquery/docs/use-service-accounts) of the big query data transfer service authorization model.

 ## Optional: Enable Audit Logs for meshfed-service User

 The actions of the `meshfed-service` User can be monitored via [Audit Logs](https://cloud.google.com/logging/docs/audit/).
 This allows an in-depth view meshStack activities for GCP project at any moment.